zyrosk/lux/ROADMAP.md

 # Roadmap

-In this document you will find a proposed list of features that the stable release Lux `1.0` will include.
+In this document you will find a proposed list of features that will be released during the Lux `1.0` lifecycle.

 ## Router Namespaces

 Similar to [Rails](http://guides.rubyonrails.org/routing.html#controller-namespaces-and-routing), Lux should provide a simple API for defining a router namespace.
-There are a number of common use cases for router namespaces that make this feature a must for our `1.0` release.
+There are a number of common use cases for router namespaces that make this feature a must.
 API versioning and a simple way to define "Admin Only" are two good examples.

 #### API